-- (1) Audit Committee member. - (2) Investment Committee member. - (3) If elected, Heather Mason-Wood will be Chair of the Board. - (4) Ms. Burns holds 555 Class A Multiple Voting Shares and 19 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund. - (5) Mr. Carney holds 6,510 Class A Multiple Voting Shares and 218 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund. - (6) Mr. Carswell, together with his personal holding company GRIP Investment Limited, holds 738,239 Class A Multiple Voting Shares and 24,753 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund. - (7) Mr. Morin holds 331 Class A Multiple Voting Shares and 11 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund. - (8) Ms. Sumsion holds 50 Class A Multiple Voting Shares and 2 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund. - (9) Ms. Bizzotto holds 2 Class A Multiple Voting Share indirectly through Canso Partners II Fund. - (10) Ms. Mason-Wood holds 14,256 Class A Multiple Voting Shares and 478 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund.
+- (1) Audit Committee member. - (2) Investment Committee member. - (3) Heather Mason-Wood is Chair of the Board. - (4) Mr. Carswell, together with his personal holding company GRIP Investment Limited, holds 17,306 Class A Multiple Voting Shares and 1,395,070 Class B Subordinate Voting Shares indirectly through Canso Fund Management Ltd. and through Skunkworks Investment Corporation. - (5) Ms. Sumsion holds 246 Class A Multiple Voting Shares and 21,034 Class B Subordinate Voting Shares indirectly through Canso Fund Management Ltd. and through Skunkworks Investment Corporation.

+(6) Ms. Bizzotto holds 32 Class A Multiple Voting Shares and 2,910 Class B Subordinate Voting Shares indirectly through Canso Fund Management Ltd. and through Skunkworks Investment Corporation.

+- (7) Ms. Mason-Wood holds 2,102 Class A Multiple Voting Shares and 183,131 Class B Subordinate Voting Shares indirectly through Canso Fund Management Ltd. and through Skunkworks Investment Corporation. - (8) Mr. Bell holds 59 Class A Multiple Voting Shares and 5,413 Class B Subordinate Voting Shares indirectly through Canso Fund Management Ltd. and through Skunkworks Investment Corporation.

-Cease Trade Orders ~ No director or executive officer of CSOC is, as at the date of this Circular, or was, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that was subject to a cease trade or similar order or an order that denied the relevant company access to an exemption under securities legislation that was in effect for more than 30 consecutive days and that was issued (i) while he was acting in the capacity as a director, chief executive officer or chief financial officer of such company, or (ii) after he ceased to be a director, chief executive officer or chief financial officer of such company but which resulted from an event that occurred while he was acting in the capacity as director, chief executive officer or chief financial officer of such company.
+Cease Trade Orders \sim No director or executive officer of CSOC is, as at the date of this Circular, or was, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that was subject to a cease trade or similar order or an order that denied the relevant company access to an exemption under securities legislation that was in effect for more than 30 consecutive days and that was issued (i) while he was acting in the capacity as a director, chief executive officer or chief financial officer of such company, or (ii) after he ceased to be a director, chief executive officer or chief financial officer of such company but which resulted from an event that occurred while he was acting in the capacity as director, chief executive officer of such company but which resulted from an event that occurred while he was acting in the capacity as director, chief executive officer of such company but which resulted from an event that occurred while he was acting in the capacity as director, chief executive officer of such company but which resulted from an event that occurred while he was acting in the capacity as director, chief executive officer of such company.

-Bankruptcy ~ No director or executive officer or a Shareholder holding a sufficient number of securities to affect materially the control of CSOC (i) is, as at the date of this Circular, or has been, within 10 years before the date of this Circular, a director or executive officer of any company that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, within 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or (iii) was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
+Bankruptcy \sim No director or executive officer or a Shareholder holding a sufficient number of securities to affect materially the control of CSOC (i) is, as at the date of this Circular, or has been, within 10 years before the date of this Circular, a director or executive officer of any company that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, within 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or insolvency, a proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, within 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or (iii) was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.